Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/learn-how-to-come-up-with-article-ideas-and-stay-consistent.md

 What's the last book you read?
 Why not summarize what you thought about it and why people should or shouldn't also read it?

-- Advice for you, but five years ago
+- I advice for you, but five years ago

 This is a cool one.
 Pick a topic, and think about what you would tell your five years younger self about that.
 It might be about how to use Git or how to manage something.